 Apart from the fact that with this deception he made the real Syrian sources less credible, the story shows one thing above all else: how easy it is to fake his identity on the Internet, at least for some time.
 However, it is still not the case that there are fake identities on the Internet.
 As already stated, most people act roughly congruent with their real personality - even if some of them use a pseudonym.

 2011 advanced the event "What's happening?
-Love."One of the big crowd pullers at the blogger conference re: publica 2011, probably because it was an issue that everyone could have a say in: love and flirting, but the discussion between Daniel Decker was really exciting Twitter as @kotzend_einhorn active, and presenter Teresa Bücker about role playing and communication behavior on Twitter.
+Love."To one of the big crowd pullers at the Blogger Conference re: publica 2011.
+Probably because it was an issue that everyone could have a say in: love and flirting.
+Really exciting was the discussion between Daniel Decker, active as @kotzend_einhorn on Twitter, and presenter Teresa Bücker about role playing and communication behavior on Twitter.

 While Bücker took the view that people who are very smart, nice and eloquent on Twitter, that are mostly in reality, Decker had other experiences: The self-confessed telephone muffle can in writing express much better than orally and therefore had to Listening to a successful contact on the net: "You're much funnier on Twitter ... somehow you're a completely different person."

 On Twitter you are much funnier

 His explanation for this:

 "Even if you act on the net under its real name and hide as little as possible, it is of course still the case that you [...] create a character.
 Of course, this can happen in real life too.
 But the difference is that on Twitter, before the first meeting, you exchanged a lot more intimately and much more than when you met at a party.
 That's why the picture the other person has already made is quite different. "

 And he disillusioned finds that between the communication on Twitter and in real life, but there are big differences: Twitter, so his experience, just is not the chance for timid to find the life partner.